Skip to content

 JobContext

-1. State Isolation: Each job execution receives its own context, preventing state conflicts between concurrently running jobs.
+Each execution receives a fresh context, preventing state leakage or conflicts between concurrent jobs.

 Context Injection